auth0/nginx-jwt/README.md

-# JWT Reverse Proxy Module for Nginx
+# JWT Auth for Nginx

-**nginx-jwt** is an authentication/authorization module for the [Nginx](http://nginx.org/) server.
-It will allow you to use Nginx as a reverse proxy in front of your existing set of HTTP services and secure them using a trusted [JSON Web Token (JWT)](http://jwt.io/) in the `Authorization` request header, making little or no changes to the backing services themselves.
+**nginx-jwt** is a [Lua](http://www.lua.org/) script for the [Nginx](http://nginx.org/) server (running the [HttpLuaModule](http://wiki.nginx.org/HttpLuaModule)) that will allow you to use Nginx as a reverse proxy in front of your existing set of HTTP services and secure them (authentication/authorization) using a trusted [JSON Web Token (JWT)](http://jwt.io/) in the `Authorization` request header, making little or no changes to the backing services themselves.

 ## Table of Contents